Belgium organised its last local elections on 14 October 2012.

 - There is one exception: Irish people living abroad lose their right to vote in their home country for all elections and referenda.
 This is always the case, it doesn't make any difference if they register to vote in Belgium or not.

-What happens if I am abroad or ill on 14 October 2012?
+What happens if I am abroad or ill on the day of the elections?

 No worries, you can provide another voter with a power of attorney to vote on your behalf.
 The power of attorney form is available in french and dutch.